bhoomika03-dev/Competitive-Exam-Study-Material/README.md

 ## 👋 About Me

-Hi, I am **Bhoomika**!
 I'm a BCA graduate who took a drop year to prepare for competitive exams.

 During this journey, I collected and created a lot of study material for Mathematics and Computers.
 Instead of letting it sit unused, I decided to share it here for free, so other students don't have to struggle finding good resources.